 We, at SLMUN hope to yet again, host conference for the year 2021, with the most grandiose efforts as expected of us.

 Having successfully hosted the conference virtually in 2020, we hope to bring back to the delegates the 14th session in the form of a physical conference at BMICH in its usual fashion, on the 11th and 12th of September 2021, comprising 10 committees with about a 1000 delegates.

 The main workshop and the 1st Practice Debate will be held virtually while Practice Debate 2, which is a crucial trial run for delegates to polish their skills, will be held physically.
 Depending on if the current pandemic situation takes a turn towards the better, all training sessions are expected to be hosted physically.

 By Sonal Randeny and Asiri Ekanayake

-The World Health Organisation is a specialised agency formed in 1948 to ensure “the attainment by all peoples of the highest possible level of health”.
+The World Health Organisation is a specialized agency formed in 1948 to ensure “the attainment by all peoples of the highest possible level of health”.
 In the wake of the Covid-19 outbreak, we must invest in avoiding and preparing for such diseases in the future.
 With that in mind, this year’s topics include ‘Addressing the global threat of pandemics’.

-The International Atomic Energy Agency (IAEA) is an autonomous organisation formed in 1957 to promote the peaceful use of nuclear energy and inhibit using it for military purposes.
-To ensure this, IAEA will discuss ‘The future of nuclear energy’ and the ‘Nuclear non-proliferation treaty.’
+The International Atomic Energy Agency (IAEA) is an autonomous organization formed in 1957 to promote the peaceful use of nuclear energy and inhibit using it for military purposes.
+To ensure this, IAEA will discuss ÔÇÿThe question of nuclear non-proliferation and the future of the NPT.ÔÇÖ